brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

   - Talking to a new person?

 ::: notes
+  - The trick here is to use conventions, and sane defaults
-  - What if you had to check a manual before:
+  - What if you had to check a manual before: driving, eating or talking to someone?
   - Instead we rely on conventions
   - We know that driving on a road A is similar to most roads.
   - This saves time, and makes us feel safe.